ankanaich98/ankanaich.github.io/README.md

 - Oversaw and maintained databases integral to the seamless functionality of web applications, ensuring optimal performance and reliability

 ## Research Experience
-### Early Stage Detection and Classification of Colon Cancer using Deep Learning on Histopathological Images
+### Early Stage Detection and Classification of Colon Cancer using Deep Learning  and Explainable AI on Histopathological Images

 This research endeavors to create a robust system designed to discriminate between different tissue cells, specifically focusing on distinguishing benign colon tissues from colon cancer tissues.
 Leveraging advanced deep learning techniques, **Convolutional Neural Networks (CNNs)** were employed to analyze histological slides, with a primary focus on colon adenocarcinomas and benign cells.
-The study involved the development and implementation of a CNN architecture, carefully tailored to the unique characteristics of digital pathology images.
-By utilizing the inherent capabilities of CNNs, the system aimed to automatically classify and distinguish between various tissue cell types with a particular emphasis on improving diagnostic accuracy in the context of colon pathology.
+The study involved the development and implementation of a small CNN model and CNN architectures such as **VGG16** and **RESNET50**.
+To improve model understanding and accuracy, optimization strategies such as Explainable AI methods like **Lime** was used.
+By utilizing the inherent capabilities of CNNs, the system aimed to automatically classify and distinguish between various tissue cell types with a particular emphasis on improving diagnostic accuracy.

 ![Colon Cancer](/Assets/colonimagesm.png)